unt-libraries/untl-metadata-documentation/docs/fields/format.rst

 Definition
 **********

-The digital manifestion of the resource
+The digital manifestation of the resource

 .. _format-sources: